eriklong95/eesh/laboratory/help/compile-and-run.md

 ## eesh conventions for locations of executables

 For this project, the following convention has been chosen:
-All executables are put in the directory target (on the root level).
-The eesh application directly under target, examples in target/examples.
+All executables are put in the directory **target** (on the root level).
+The executable for the eesh application (i.e. what is built from the code under **src**) is put directly under **target**.
+Example executables (i.e. stuff built from code in the examples directory) is put in **target/examples**.

+As an example, the conventional way of compiling the `pid_control.c` example source file is by using the command
 ```
-gcc examples/print_pid.c -o target/examples/print_pid
+gcc examples/pid_control.c -o target/examples/pid_control
 ```